OphidiaBigData/esdm-pav-client/README.md

 #### Task experiments dependency management

 Dependency can be specified to enforce an order in the execution of the tasks.
-Starting from the previous example, a dependent task is added (an Ophidia operator):
+Starting from the previous example, a dependent task is added (e.g., an Ophidia operator):

 ``` {.sourceCode .python}
 t2 = w1.newTask(name="Import", type="ophidia",